microsoft/MixedReality-UXTools-Unreal/README.md

 ## Prebuilt Plugin

-Prebuilt versions of the plugin are left regularly in ` \\cognitionfs\PUBLIC\Unreal\MixedRealityUtils` .
+Prebuilt versions of the plugin are left regularly in ` \\cognitionfs\PUBLIC\Unreal\MixedRealityUtils`.
+The file name reflects the plugin version and the internal UE version it was built for.
+For example `2020-01-03_MixedRealityUtils_0ffb6e01_UE_e3b93ec63.7z` contains plugin version `0ffb6e01` (commit number in this repository) built for internal UE version `e3b93ec63` (commit number in internal UE repository).

-To use one just unzip the file inside your game's Plugin folder and enable the plugin via the Plugin menu in the editor.
+To use just unzip the file inside your game's Plugin folder and enable the plugin via the Plugin menu in the editor.

+If your engine version doesn't match exactly the one the plugin was built for, the editor will try to rebuild the plugin automatically when loading the project.
+If the project is blueprint-only the rebuild will fail because the project is not setup for building code.

+Because of this and the inability to package for HoloLens a blueprint-only project that uses external code plugins, we recommend that you always use the MRU plugin with code projects.

 ## Working From Sources